chromaui/chromatic-docs/bitbucket-pipelines.md

   default:
     # Other steps in the pipeline

-    #👇Runs Chromatic in parallel for each monorepo subproject.
+    # 👇 Runs Chromatic in parallel for each monorepo subproject.
     - parallel:
         - step:
             name: "Publish Project 1 to Chromatic"